 “A child’s early education lasts a lifetime,” Ofsted 2015.

-When planning activities we pay particular attention to early Literacy, numeracy and the development of personal and social skills.
-The programme also ensures that the children are given a knowledge and understanding of the world around them as well as skills in creative and physical development which together will provide them with the foundations for later achievement.
-The curriculum is designed to meet each child's individual needs.
+The curriculum is designed to meet each child’s individual needs.
+When planning activities we pay particular attention to early literacy, numeracy and the development of personal and social skills, communication and language and physical skills, both gross and fine motor.
+The programme also ensures that the children are given an understanding of the world around them and the opportunity to develop their creativity and critical thinking skills, which together will provide them with the foundations for later achievement.
+Our ‘growth mindset’ approach aims to provide the children with the valuable life skills of perseverance, positivity, resilience and a love of challenge.

-The activities we provide to promote the children’s learning include:
+The activities we provide both indoors and outdoors to promote the children’s learning include:

-- Home corner we have home corners equipped with dolls, furniture and household items where children can enjoy imaginative play and interact with their peers.
+- Home corner equipped with dolls, furniture and household items where children can enjoy imaginative play and interact with their peers.

-- Construction toys, puzzles, woodwork, threading and games, which all help co-ordination and teach children about shape, size, colour, number and position, in preparation for reading and writing.
+- Construction toys including blocks, puzzles, woodwork, threading and games, all help co-ordination and teach children about shape, size, colour, number and position, in preparation for reading and writing.

-- Outdoor play Children have daily open access to a secure playground and can usually use this freely throughout the morning.
+- Physical play – children have daily open access to a secure playground and can usually use this freely throughout the morning.
 Children can use many resources to support all areas of the curriculum in the outside areas, including the use of bikes, balls, hoops and beanbags to extend their gross motor skills.

 - Music plays an important part in the children’s learning experience with opportunities to explore different instruments, learn many new songs and enjoy listening to and moving to a variety of different types of music, providing excellent links to their learning.